kognifai/PoseidonNext-Framework/SDK-documentation/Message-Service.md

 # Description

-The Message Service is used to show users different kinds of messages and toasters when there is  need for showing information or asking for confirmation.
+The Message Service is used to show users different types of messages and toasters when there is  a need for showing information or asking for a confirmation.

 ## Architecture

-The messaging service comprises mainly of two parts.
+The messaging service has mainly two parts.
 1. A message component which is used as a directive and placed  at the end of the app.component.html file.
 2. A message service which contains all the methods and configurations